OrderN/CONQUEST-release/docs/strucrelax.rst

 may cause the calculation to crash, particlularly in the case of combined optimisation.
-In such cases, it may help to try ``AtomMove.OptCellMethod 2``, which uses a simple but robust double-loop minimisation: a full ionic conjugate gradients relaxation for the inner loop and a single cell steepest descent relaxation for the outer loop.
+In such cases, it may help to try ``AtomMove.OptCellMethod 2``, which uses a simple but robust double-loop minimisation: a full ionic conjugate gradients relaxation followed by a full simulation cell conjugate gradients relaxation.
 This is considerably less efficient, but may help in particularly problematic cases.

 Go to :ref:`top <strucrelax>`.